DoubleSlashDesign2/dialogPlugIn/README.md

 # dialogPlugIn

-The Dialog plugin let you display, customize and manage easily 4 types of dialogs:
+### The Dialog plugin let you display, customize and manage easily 5 types of dialogs:

-- Multiple buttons dialog
+- Multiple buttons PopUp dialog
 - Informative dialog
 - Calendar dialog
 - Sliding menu
+- Carousel

+### And new widget support:

+- UI button

-Each dialog support a vast array of customization parameters to get the visual that will fit you app.
+Each dialog/Widget support a vast array of customization parameters to get the visual that will fit you app.
 The Dialog plugin is a CoronaLabs plugin.

-Look at the documentation of how to use
+Look at the documentation of how to use.
+A complete sample of how to use the plugin is in the folder testBraintonikPlugin.

 # History